RMIT-COSC2123-3119-AA25/takehome-assignment-Nathannn37/README.md

 ![Alt text](testing/example_viz/example_viz.png)

+In order to create your own visualisations, you will need to install matplotlib.

 ## Testing

 For your convenience, we have included a very basic test file.
 It can be run by entering the testing folder and running: